11 Steps To Prepare A Room For Painting

 We had a very old telephone line outlet on the baseboard and the JTS took it out.

 We also had a thermostat on the wall for a heating system installed when the house was built.
 Has anyone ever heard of radiant heat from the ceiling?
-I would hate to see what those electric bills looked like.
-We never used the heat, and it has been disconnected for a long time.

 The JTS removed the thermostat.

 It also left a huge hole in the wall.
-In a later post, Iโll share how we covered the hole.
+In a later post, I’ll share how we covered the hole.

 5. Patch holes in walls and ceiling before painting.

 Purchase a tube or tub of patch filler at your local hardware store and putty or fill the nail holes and screw holes using a putty knife or your finger.
-Itโs easier to smooth the filler with a putty knife.
+It’s easier to smooth the filler with a putty knife.

 There are all kinds of products you can use for this job.
 I like the patch filler because it is soft and easier to work with.